-Following the 2014/2015 debacle the energy sector went through, it would be easy to be soured on all oil and gas stocks forever.
-But, here’s a little secret… though that meltdown was extreme, it actually wasn’t unusual or surprising.
-Energy stocks fell into the same trap in 2008, in the late 90s and in the late 80s.
-Cyclical overproduction is sadly the norm.
+Following the 2014-2015 debacle the energy sector went through, it would be easy to be soured on all oil and gas stocks forever.
+But here’s a little secret: though that meltdown was extreme, it actually wasn’t unusual or surprising.
+Energy stocks fell into the same downturn in 2008, in the late 90s and in the late 80s.
+Cyclical overproduction is, sadly, the norm.

 Chevron (NYSE:CVX) is one of the biggest and best names in the business, and arguably the one to own if there’s only room for one in a portfolio.

-Indeed, relatively new CEO Mike Wirth has already made it clear he’s keeping the bigger picture in mind.
+Indeed, its relatively new CEO, Mike Wirth, has already made it clear he’s keeping the bigger picture in mind.
 In a recent interview he explained “Good times won’t last forever, so you can’t change your cost structure, or make unwise investment choices.”

 If he can make that kind of sound thinking the new norm for everyone at the company, Chevron will be more than built to last.